 - Get to know your teen’s friends and their parents.

-- Find out your teen’s friends and their parents policy on alcohol, drug and tobacco use.
+- Find out your teen’s friends and their parents policy on alcohol, marijuana, and tobacco use.

 - It is illegal to serve minors, or to allow a minor to have alcohol on your property.